linyijun/prisms-data-preprocessing/README.md

 This repository includes all the data pre-processing scripts for the project PRISMS.

 ### gen_grids.py
-The function is generating a grid map over the target region in the Postgres.
+The script is generating a grid map over the target region in Postgres.
-Each cell is represented as ["gid", "centroid", "lon", "lat", "geom", "lon_proj", "lat_proj"].
+The grid table consists of generated cells, which are represented as ["gid", "centroid", "lon", "lat", "geom", "lon_proj", "lat_proj"].
-You need to provide the following information.
+You need to provide the following information:
 (1) A bounding box over the target area
 (2) EPSG of the target area
 (3) Required resolution of the grid
+(4) The grid table object in the database

 ### gen_geo_features.py
 The function is computing the values of various geographic features within each cell from OpenStreetMap.